Bridget Byrne Rudolphi is the Director of Business Development at FH+H.

 In her legal role, Mrs. Rudolphi helps to navigate businesses through the various stages of a company’s lifespan, including choosing the right form of governance; outlining a business plan for potential investors; contract drafting; developing their intellectual property strategy to help clients protect and monetize their intellectual property; and preparing an exit plan for selling the company.

 Mrs. Rudolphi contributes to many practice areas within the firm, including corporate litigation and investigations, intellectual property, corporate and business transactions, trust and estates, and employment law matters.

 Mrs. Rudolphi is passionate about social justice and humanitarian issues, most notably during law school where she served as a Student Attorney for both the Mid-Atlantic Innocence Project and Clemency Project.
 There, she represented clients wrongfully convicted of crimes based on the unavailability of DNA testing at the time of their conviction, eyewitness misidentification, and false confessions stemming from Due Process violations.
 Mrs. Rudolphi also drafted an incarcerated client’s petition for commutation of his sentence based on criteria set forth by the Department of Justice’s Clemency Initiative.
 She gives a lot of her time to volunteer organizations both within her community and on a national level.

 Mrs. Rudolphi attended the Catholic University of America, Columbus School of Law, receiving her Juris Doctorate with a litigation concentration.
-While attending Columbus School of Law, Mrs. Rudolphi was honored with the First Lap Award, which recognizes a law student’s dedicated service to the school community during their first year of study.
-In addition, she was awarded Pro Bono High Honors at graduation for her commitment to pro bono service throughout her law school career.
+She was awarded Pro Bono High Honors at graduation for her commitment to pro bono service throughout her law school career.